Lupus590/CARPG_-_An_RPG_Engine/notes/Stats.md

 * trait = distinguishing quality/characteristic
 * characteristic = a feature ot something or someone which identifies them
 * attribute = (see characteristic) or a real property which a a statistical analysis is attempting to describe
-* statistic = a factor or peice of data
+* statistic = a factor or piece of data

 xp from fail?